 A good digital platform can help automate all of these processes and meet your clients’ expectations without you having to be Nutmeg.

-Most firms are still delivering paper based reporting to clients which look a bit like this:
+Most firms are still delivering paper based reporting to clients.

 How many of you are thinking about the future customer?